 Welcome to @matt_on_tech, a simple blog belonging to me, Matt Smith.
 I’m a freelance writer, technology guru, gamer and all-around geek.
-Currently, my time is taken up by hardware reviews for Digital Trends and articles for MakeUseOf, where I serve as both Assistant Answers Editor and Rewards Editor.
+Currently my time is taken up by hardware reviews for Digital Trends and articles for MakeUseOf, where I serve as Rewards Editor.
 In my down-time I’m an avid fan of video games (particularly the strategy and racing genres), but I sometimes get away from my PC long enough to camp, hike and enjoy the Pacific Northwest.

 The above is a screen capture of my Google Authorship stats.
 As you can see, they’ve nose-dived.
 Suddenly I’m getting almost no impressions and, as of the last few days, zero clicks.